Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

 **FORMULAS**

-This section is only displayed when an attribute set is selected.
+This section is only displayed if an attribute set is selected.

 - *Formula for SKU*
   Click the field to edit the formula for the SKU of the variant articles.
 By default, the formula **{master}-{L}** is predefined.
 The following placeholders are available: